-To assist HAGC in its goal, HAGC requests that the following information be completed by the landlord upon completion of treatment (within seventy-two (72) hours of initial determination that

-treatment is necessary).
+To assist HAGC in its goal, HAGC requests that the following information be completed by the landlord upon completion of treatment (within seventy-two (72) hours of initial determination that treatment is necessary).

 Date unit was treated:

 Type of treatment provided (methods, products used, areas treated:

 Did tenant complete required pre-treatment activities:

 Was follow up treatment recommended by Extermination Professional?
 If yes, provide date when follow up treatment will be provided:

 Landlord Statement of Certification

 I,, certify that I have had the unit located

 at

-professionally treated by a licensed extermination professional in order to eliminate the presence of vermin infestations.

-or vernin intestations.

 Landlord Signature Date